 The Dragon can provide many boosts via the Dragon Skills.
 In this guide we will explain how to develop your dragon and how to benefit from a strong dragon.

-01/10/2017 - www.youtube.com - www.gamesguideinfo.com
+06/18/2020 - www.youtube.com - www.gamesguideinfo.com

-As you play you earn EXP for your Dragon, and as your Dragon increases in level more Dragon Skills will be made available and more Slots to which you can assign Dragon Skills will be unlocked.
-By assigning Dragon Skills to the Slots you will get boosts for certain activities.
-Upgrading and Enhancing Dragon Skills make them stronger.
+As you play you earn EXP for your Dragon, and as your Dragon increases in level more Dragon Skills will be made availabled, and you can upgrade dragon skills to a higher level.

 You get Dragon EXP via most normal playing activities, but in case this is not going fast enough, there are various ways to buy Dragon EXP with in game credits.

-Your Dragon can be upgraded until level 70, which takes a total of 961 million Dragon EXP.
+Your Dragon can be upgraded until level 70, which takes a total of 960 million Dragon EXP.

 In the Related link below you can find a complete list of the stats for all Dragon Skills.

 Dragon Skills can be upgraded until level 31.
 Note that the increase in boost is not always the same, for example the Damage boosts have an extra large increase from level 5 to 6, 10, to 11, 15 to 16 and 20 to 21.
 Also note that the Dragon Skills giving damage boosts give a different type of boost from level 22 onwards (the boosts that was incremented until lvl 21 will no longer be increased).